ekoDB White Paper

 2.3 Type System

-ekoDB provides a flexible type system with optional type enforcement:
+ekoDB provides a flexible type system with per-collection per-field type enforcement:

 Supported Types: